alexclymo/fpUpdate/README.md

 - **Diagonal Jacobian**
     - Method assumed Jacobian is diagonal and simply estimates it using a finite difference approximation, comparing current evaluation to past evaluation.

+## 🙋‍♂️ Documentation

+A detailed description of code and methods is available in the [readme PDF](https://github.com/alexclymo/fpUpdate/blob/main/readme/fpUpdate_readme.pdf).

 ## ⚙️ Requirements

 - MATLAB (tested with R2024b)